 What is systemic lupus erythematosis?

 Systemic lupus erythematosus is a very long name for a very complicated autoimmune disease that is more commonly known as SLE or lupus.
-SLE can affect nearly every organ system in the body.
-The skin is no exception, and in fact, may be involved in 70-80% of cases, causing sores, ulcers and/or rashes.
+The word ‘systemic’ means not isolated to one area but rather spread throughout the systems in the entire body.
+This means that systemic lupus erythematosus can affect nearly every organ system.
+The skin is no exception, and in fact, may be involved in 70-80% of cases, causing sores, ulcers and/or rashes, this is called cutaneous lupus.
 Because lupus is a multi-symptom disease, it can take years to properly diagnose.
-Lupus is considered a connective tissue disease and will often “overlap” with other such connective tissue diseases such as scleroderma, now called Progressive Systemic Sclerosis, dermatomyositis, rheumatoid arthritis, and Sjogren’s syndrome.
+Lupus is considered a connective tissue disease and will often “overlap” with other such connective tissue diseases such as scleroderma, now called progressive systemic sclerosis, dermatomyositis, rheumatoid arthritis, and Sjogren’s syndrome.
 This makes diagnosing lupus very complex.
 It is common that patients will be diagnosed with some of the above connective tissue diseases or other conditions such as fibromyalgia or chronic fatigue syndrome before being properly diagnosed with lupus.

-No definitive test for SLE exists.
+There is no definitive test for diagnosing SLE.
 That being said, the ANA test is one commonly used to identify whether lupus could be a proper diagnosis.
 Antinuclear antibodies (ANA) are eventually found in more than 98 percent of people with lupus.
 However, some patients test positive for ANA and do not have lupus, while others who test negative for ANA still may have lupus.
-There is not one test that will determine a lupus diagnosis, rather the physician will take into account 11 different criteria when making this determination.
+There is not one test that will determine a lupus diagnosis, rather the physician will take into account 11 different criteria set forth by the American College of Rheumatology when making this determination.
 These are the following:

 - Rash on the bridge of the nose and cheeks, often called a butterfly rash